-Recent Vision-Language Models (VLMs) have demonstrated remarkable capabilities in visual understanding and reasoning, and in particular on multiple-choice Visual Question Answering (VQA).
+Vision-Language Models (VLMs) demonstrate remarkable capabilities in visual understanding and reasoning, such as in Visual Question Answering (VQA), where the model is asked a question related to a visual input.
 Still, these models can make distinctly unnatural errors, for example, providing (wrong) answers to unanswerable VQA questions, such as questions asking about objects that do not appear in the image.

 To address this issue, we propose CLIP-UP: CLIP-based Unanswerable Problem detection, a novel lightweight method for equipping VLMs with the ability to withhold answers to unanswerable questions.
-By leveraging CLIP to extract question-image alignment information, CLIP-UP requires only efficient training of a few additional layers, while keeping the original VLMs' weights unchanged.
+CLIP-UP leverages CLIP-based similarity measures to extract question-image alignment information to detect unanswerability, requiring efficient training of only a few additional layers, while keeping the original VLMs' weights unchanged.

-Tested across LLaVA models, CLIP-UP achieves state-of-the-art results on the MM-UPD benchmark for assessing unanswerability in multiple-choice VQA, while preserving the original performance on other tasks.
+Tested across several models, CLIP-UP achieves significant improvements on benchmarks assessing unanswerability in both multiple-choice and open-ended VQA, surpassing other methods, while preserving original performance on other tasks.

-CLIP-UP equips pre-trained VLMs with the ability to detect and withhold answers to unanswerable questions, while still preserving the original capabilities on standard answerable questions.
+CLIP-UP enhances pre-trained VLMs with the ability to detect and withhold answers to multiple-choice and open-ended unanswerable questions, while preserving models' original capabilities on standard answerable questions.

-The figure below illustrates CLIP-UP applied on LLaVA architecture: Given an image and multiple-choice VQA prompt, the prompt is transformed into text segments merging the question with each answer option.
+The figure below illustrates CLIP-UP applied to multiple-choice questions: given an image and a VQA prompt, the prompt is transformed into text segments merging the question with each answer option.
 These segments and the image are encoded by CLIP (specifically by Structure-CLIP) to produce embeddings, from which correlation vectors are formed via element-wise multiplication.
-A learnable projection module maps the correlation vectors into LLaVA's intermediate feature space.
-The resulting new embedding vector is integrated into the LLM alongside the standard inputs.
-The process does not alter LLaVA's original weights.
+A learnable projection module maps these vectors into the VLM's intermediate feature space.
+The resulting new embedding vector is integrated into the LLM component of the VLM alongside the standard inputs.
+The process does not alter the VLM's original weights.

 @misc{vardi2025clipupclipbasedunanswerableproblem,